 IBM Db2 for z/OS Developer Extension

 This extension provides language support for the Structured Query Language (SQL) syntax that is used to define, manipulate, and control data in IBM Db2 for z/OS databases, including the latest SQL enhancements that were introduced with Db2 13 for z/OS.
 It includes basic productivity features that make it easier to write SQL, such as:

-See the Features section for more details and examples.
+See the Key features section for more details and examples.

 Table of contents